cucumber-attic/website/apps/dynamic/views/_posts/unconference-the-rocket-fuel-in-your-agile-transformation.md

 Agenda Building
 ---------------

-At an open-space, the agenda is built by the participants themselves.
+At an unconference, the agenda is built by the participants themselves.
 This is obviously a crucial part of the event.
 Make sure you have plenty of paper and pens, and ask everyone who wants to lead a session to write up a card or post-it with at least the: